Salem, Oregon

 ILEAD Youth Summit Event Page

-2025 Online Registration Now Closed
+2026 Online Registration Now Open

-Event Date: Saturday, March 1, 2025
+Event Date: Saturday, March 7, 2026

 Join us in Oregon's capital city for this one-day teen summit!
-Every year, Salem hosts high school-aged youth from all over the Mid Willamette Valley at ILEAD.
+Every year, Salem hosts high school-aged youth from all over the Mid-Willamette Valley at ILEAD.

 Top 10 Things You Need to Know